 This might sound obvious, but so many people are obnoxiously rude to police officers (even when they might deserve it).
 So what do you do?
 Call the cop either “Sir/Ma’am” or “Officer”.
 Avoid using swear words, or other profanity, because the police officer is very likely recording every word you say and it looks very bad to a judge and jury when every third word starts with F.

 You should avoid rolling the window all the way down, roll it down enough that you would be able to speak with the officer but not enough that he would be able to put his whole hand through it.
 This accomplishes a few things;

-ASSERT YOUR RIGHTS.
-Many people have a hard time saying no. Saying no to a cop who is angry that you are asserting your rights is even harder.
+Many people have a hard time saying "no." Saying no to a cop who is angry that you are asserting your rights is even harder.
 The police officer will probably threaten to arrest you OR promise to help you – “only if you cooperate this once and tell him you are drunk, or where the drugs are”.
 Just to be clear the vast majority of police officers have no desire to let you go, they want to find the evidence of the crime they believe you are committing.
 You need to make a choice here – do you fold and give them the evidence that could lead to a criminal conviction, or do you remain firm and perhaps go to jail for the night?
 If you give the evidence up – you are going to jail, just to be clear.

-Invoke your right to an attorney, be clear and concise about that.
+Invoke your right to a Cleveland criminal attorney, be clear and concise about that.
 If the cop says “You don’t need no attorney” or “They just cost money” be firm in your request.
 Of course attorneys cost money, however, the police officer really just wants to keep you at a disadvantage in the matter because you probably are relatively inexperienced in the system.
 Call us for a free consultation, any time of the day.
 (440) 709-8088 We serve clients in and around the Cleveland, Ohio area.